Opinion | Think things are ugly and divisive now? Just wait until 2021.

 And he’ll continue stoking the coals of anger and hatred, because that’s just who he is.

 Other Republicans, particularly those looking to win the party’s presidential nomination, will see it and understand that they too need to sail on the ocean of bile in which their party swims.
-They’ll know that a message of unity won’t fly with their base; instead they’ll have to play on those same resentments, insisting that every policy change implemented by Democrats is an attack on the red states and “real” Americans.
+They’ll know that a message of unity won’t fly with their base; instead, they’ll have to play on those same resentments, insisting that every policy change implemented by Democrats is an attack on red states and “real” Americans.

 We’re already seeing violence and lunacy emerging from the deranged and deluded on the right.
 The GOP is still in charge, and Democratic governors are the target of kidnapping plots while half of all Republicans think top Democrats are involved in an international pedophile ring.
 Can you imagine what it will be like when Democrats are the ones holding power?